Lucian-Alexe/mindbodycacao.com/couple.markdown

             <div class="inside-container">
                 <img src="/assets/img/couple.jpg" class="img-fluid img-services-clients">
                 <h1 class="text-center mt-3 mb-5">Couples Therapy</h1>
                 <p class="page-intro">Relationships evolve, and sometimes partners need guidance to reconnect, rebuild trust, or understand each other differently.
-Couples therapy creates a safe environment to communicate with honesty, compassion, and intention.</p>
+During a couples therapy session, I create a safe environment for the partners to communicate with honesty, compassion, and intention.
+Many couples wait until problems feel overwhelming, but therapy is most effective when started early.
+Do not let the challenges that you are facing individually or as a couple stop you from keeping your relationship healthy.
+And before starting your first couple therapy session, I recommend that the two of you read my article on <a href="/notes/2025/12/21/couples-therapy-things-to-consider-before-first-session.html">how to better prepare for the first meeting.</a></p>
                 <div class="thin-box-no-click p-5 my-5">
-                        <h2 class="">Why Couples Therapy?</h2>
+                        <h2 class="">Do you need couples therapy?</h2>
-                        <p>Couples Therapy may be especially helpful if you are experiencing:</p>
+                        <p>This type of therapy may be especially helpful if you or your partner is experiencing:</p>
                         <ul class="page-service-list">
                             <li>Frequent arguments</li> <li>Emotional distance</li> <li>Trust ruptures</li> <li>Cultural or value differences</li> <li>Life transitions or stressors</li> <li>Misaligned expectations</li> <li>Intimacy challenges</li>
                         </ul>